Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/02-deploying-bookstore-app/README.md

 Please ensure you have completed the steps in [Part 1](../README.md) before you proceed.

-Make sure you are in the correct working directory.
+Make sure you are in the correct working directory (`cloud-native/aks-open-service-mesh/02-deploying-bookstore-app`)

 ```bash
 cd 02-deploying-bookstore-app